acontainerco/acontainerco.github.io/src/projects/saw-palmettos.md

     -
         name: Charles Theonia
         photo: charles_theonia.jpg
-        bio: "Charles Theonia is a poet and teacher from Brooklyn.
-They are the author of _Which One Is the Bridge_ (Topside Press, 2015) and coeditor of Femmescapes, a magazine of queer and trans affinities with femmeness.
-Their work has appeared in publications including _Cosmonauts Avenue_, _Glittermob_, _The Felt_, _The Wanderer_, _Queen Mobs Teahouse_, and the _Brooklyn Poets anthology_, and they have collaborated with visual artists Abigail Lloyd, Aniahs Gnay, and Sarah E. Brook.
-They teach literacy skills at the Borough of Manhattan Community College and are an MFA candidate in poetry at Brooklyn College."
+        bio: "[charles theonia](http://www.charlestheonia.com/) is a Brooklyn poet, enthusiast, and transsexual without direction.
+They are the author of _Gay Heaven Is a Dance Floor but I Can't Relax_ (Archway Editions), chapbooks including _If a Piece Falls off the Poem, Keep It_ (Belladonna*), and other writings on zits, piss, and disco."
 slug: saw-palmettos
 price: 250.00
 sold_out: false